-Replacement homes identified under Option 1 must meet HUD Housing Quality Standards (HQS).
+Replacement homes identified under Option 1 must meet HUD's Housing Quality Standards (HQS).
 The Program will conduct inspections to verify that the potential replacement homes comply with these standards.
 The Program inspection does not serve to certify that the replacement home is free from defects.
-Applicants may have a homebuyer's inspection or other additional inspection performed for their benefit; However, the Program will not reimburse for the cost of inspections not required by the Program.
+Applicants may have a homebuyer's inspection or other additional inspection performed for their benefit.
+However, the Program will not reimburse for the cost of inspections not required by the Program.

 Potential replacement homes which do not meet HQS will be evaluated to determine the cost associated with repairs required to bring the home into compliance.
-If the aggregate of the cost to rehabilitate the home to be compliant plus the purchase price of the home does not exceed the voucher amount awarded to the applicant, the home may be considered allowable for purchase under the Program.
-CDBG-DR Program Guidelines Home Repair, Reconstruction, or Relocation Program August 12, 2019 (V4.0) Page 51 of 86
+If the aggregate of the cost to rehabilitate the home does not exceed the voucher amount awarded to the applicant, the home may be considered allowable for purchase under the Program.
+The aggregate cost cannot exceed \$60,000 or 50% of the current assessed value of the home, whichever is less, plus the purchase price of the home.